zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_sql - section for function load_sql is expected to be load sql in /system/job.php
     \-- load_sql_by_id - section for function load_sql_by_id is expected to be load sql in /system/job.php
     \-- id_field - section for function id_field not yet defined that it should be load in /system/job.php
+    \-- change_by_user - section for function change_by_user not yet defined that it should be modify in /system/job.php
+    \-- apply_change - section for function apply_change not yet defined that it should be modify in /system/job.php
     \-- exe_val_upd - section for function exe_val_upd not yet defined that it should be modify in /system/job.php
     \-- exe - section for function exe not yet defined that it should be modify in /system/job.php
     \-- del - section for function del is expected to be del in /system/job.php